For using the igraph C library

 .

-In addition the following vertex attributes might be added: id
+In addition the following vertex attributes might be added: name

-if there are vertex IDs in the file, x
+(with the same value) if there are vertex IDs in the file.

 and y